FarronF/limerick-council-meetings/meetings/2018/10/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 17th September 2018.md

 It was agreed that the report be amended to include the commitment given by the Council to

-maintain the pumping station until this responsibility was transferred to Irish Water.--- 3
+maintain the pumping station until this responsibility was transferred to Irish Water.
+---
+3

 **(b)**